Home The problem of foreigners responsible for motorcycle accidents in Thailand

 Avatar photo

-After 20 years in Thailand and long journeys on a big-engine motorcycle, I have never had any accidents, I have a French and Thai motorcycle license.
+After 20 years in Thailand and long trips on a big motorcycle, I've never had an accident, I have a French and Thai motorcycle license.

 I respect other road users and pay attention to my driving…

-But, indeed, I see too often tourists with rental scooters acting crazy.
+But, indeed, I see too many tourists on rental scooters acting recklessly.

-Of course, rental companies want to rent their vehicles, but no attention is paid to the customers' international driving licences...
+Of course, rental companies want to rent out their vehicles, but no attention is paid to the international license of the clients…

-And many have no experience with 2 wheels...
+And many don't have experience with 2 wheels…

-And we must not forget the insurance which will not cover anything in the event of a bug if you do not have a 2-wheel license... everyone decides their own destiny, but that of others...
+And you must not forget the insurance that will not cover anything in case of a bug if you are not the holder of a 2-wheel license… each person decides their own fate, but also that of others…

-A major reform of all this is expected...
+To plan a major reform of all this…

 Leave a comment